 Uncommon Strategic Planning

 Executives can manage uncommon strategic planning in an incremental process that allows for feedback from the process itself.
-This feedback allows for complexity and change to happen and people to learn through the process.
+This feedback enables complexity and Change to happen and people to learn through the process.

 - Establish a system to support and sense new strategies in advance,